How to Trace (and Report) a Spammy Email

 Category: Email , Spam

-Thud... another unwanted email with a potentially fake “From” address just landed in your inbox.
-And you wish you could find out where it actually came from.
-Or maybe you got an email several days after it was sent?
+Did you hear that sound?... another unwanted email with a fake “From” address just went "THUD" in your inbox.
+I'll bet you wish you could find out where it actually came from.
+And what about that email you got several days after it was sent?
 Read on to learn about some free tools that can help with both situations...

 Who Really Sent That Email?